-The Basler Carnival – UNESCO Intangible Cultural Heritage
+The Basel Carnival – UNESCO Intangible Cultural Heritage

 Going back as far as the 14th century, the Basler Fasnacht carnival has gone through many changes over the centuries.
 In its current form, the ‘three best days of the year’ – as it is often referred to – attract visitors from far beyond the city borders.
 In December 2017, UNESCO included the Basler Fasnacht carnival in the Representative List of Intangible Cultural Heritage.